iZettle/api-documentation/finance-api/user-guides/fetch-account-balance.md

 Fetch account balance
 ===
-Using the Finance API, you can fetch the balance that is available in the merchant's Zettle preliminary or liquid account.
+Use the Finance API to fetch the account balance of the merchant's Zettle preliminary or liquid account.

 * [Prerequisites](#prerequisites)
 * [Fetch the account balance](#fetch-the-account-balance)